 Careers in Finance: Professional Fundraiser

-Fundraising has come a long way since the PTO bake sale-it’s now a billion-dollar industry.
-In fact, $3.3 billion is raised annually, $1.4 billion of which goes to schools, churches and other organizations on average.1 And with American infrastructure drastically in need of an overhaul, the demand isn’t likely to let up.
+Fundraising has come a long way since the PTO bake sale; it’s now a billion-dollar industry.
+In fact, $3.3 billion is raised annually, $1.4 billion of which goes to schools, churches and other organizations on average.1 And with American infrastructure drastically in need of an overhaul, the demand for a professional fundraiser isn’t likely to let up.

 To service these challenges, there are over 2,000 for-profit fundraising companies in the U.S. and Canada according to PTO Today.2

 Maybe the biggest need comes from our school system, with many districts facing strapped fiscal conditions.
 For schools, fundraising companies can come in and organize everything from golf outings and merchandise sales to festivals and fun runs (but it’s the product sales comprise the majority of earnings).

 They can often do the job more effectively than a school employee or volunteer tasked with the project.
 It also allows the employee to get back to doing what they know best-teaching or directly helping students.

 Of course, there are those who disapprove of the for-profit nature of such a benevolent endeavor like childhood education.
 Some parents choose to donate to the schools by sending them a small check, knowing this way the school will keep 100% of the money instead of just half, the typical profit split between professional fundraiser and client.